-Workforce Design for Facility Management
+Workforce Design for a Facility Services

 A global leading facility management company

 A facility management company with headquarters in Copenhagen.
 It counts with a presence in over 65 countries, 500,000 employees and over 5.000 customer sites serviced.
 Its commitment to service excellence has set it apart as a global industry leader.
 In order to better leverage synergies across services and to strengthen its excellence leadership, the client was looking to adopt data-driven analytics technology to support designing the optimal workforce specific to each customer site.

 A Solution Built to Address Key Workforce Design Challenges

 In industries that rely on a vast workforce to deliver services it is critical to ensure that SLAs are met and that workforce is highly productive.
 To achieve this, market leaders have embedded advanced analytics into their software.
 These solutions typically focus on short-term planning, but do not unlock potential improvements arising from optimal workforce design.
 By leveraging mathematical optimization techniques, DecisionBrain developed a solution that targets workforce design issues such as: